stazsh/TDG-Android/README.md

 # The-Dhobi-Ghat

-Android app for The Dhobi Ghat project
+Consumer-side android app for The Dhobi Ghat project